JithinKS97/dynamic-learning/README.md

 The login and sign up features are made by making use of the inbuilt authentication tools in Meteor.

-### 3) The lessonplans, simulations, lessons organization
+### 3) The workbooks, simulations, lessons organization

-##### Components - LessonplansDirectories, LessonsDirectories, SimsDirectories
+##### Components - WorkbooksDirectories, LessonsDirectories, SimsDirectories

-React Sortable tree component (https://github.com/frontend-collective/react-sortable-tree) is used for building the interface for the organization of lessonplans, lessons and the uploaded simulations.
+React Sortable tree component (https://github.com/frontend-collective/react-sortable-tree) is used for building the interface for the organization of workbooks, lessons and the uploaded simulations.

 ### 4) Request Forum

 ##### Component - Request

-For each lessonplan, a request forum can be created by the teacher where a request for a new simulation can be made.
+For each workbook, a request forum can be created by the teacher where a request for a new simulation can be made.
 These requests are visible to all the other users of the app and anyone logged in can participate in the discussion for the development of a new simulation.

-### 5) Sharing of lessonplans, lessons and simulations
+### 5) Sharing of workbooks, lessons and simulations

-##### Components - SharedSims, SharedLessonPlans, SharedLessons
+##### Components - SharedSims, SharedWorkbooks, SharedLessons

-The users can share lessonplans, lessons and the simulations with the other users if they want.
+The users can share workbooks, lessons and the simulations with the other users if they want.
 I've used the meteor easy search component for implementing the search (https://github.com/matteodem/meteor-easy-search)

 ### 6) Creation of Lessons